 The amounts for air evacuation can be eye-watering.
 We know of another case where air ambulance evacuation was made from a remote area of Mongolia for a relatively minor motorcycling injury (broken leg).
 The bill for that evacuation was around £100,000 and was necessitated and agreed, due to the wild and remote location of the accident.

 Motorcycle Travel Insurance Checklist

-Click on the below checklist to make sure you’re fully covered.
+Have a read through the below motorcycle travel insurance checklist to make sure you’re fully covered for your bike trips.